-The discourse data will be obtained via recordings of classes in session and interviews with teachers at two middle schools.
+The discourse data was obtained via recordings of classes in session and interviews with teachers at two middle schools.
 Transcripts and codes will be produced by the researcher and other team members.
-Surveys will be gathered from student and teacher participants.
+Surveys were gathered from student participants.

 To whom might your data be useful ('data utility'), outside your project?